sanjaygunagi/sanjaygunagi/README.md

 # 👋 Hi, I'm Sanjay 👨‍💻

 Welcome to my GitHub profile!
-Senior Software Engineer with a strong foundation in the Software Development Life Cycle (SDLC).
+I'm a Senior Software Engineer with a strong foundation in the Software Development Life Cycle (SDLC).
 Experienced in designing and developing frontend applications tailored to meet specific system requirements, for projects ranging from small to enterprise-level solutions.

 I’m passionate about delivering high-quality software that users love and that businesses can rely on.
 Whether it’s improving existing features or creating something from scratch, I focus on writing clean, maintainable code and always keep the user experience front and center.
 I also believe in the power of mentoring, sharing knowledge, and working as part of a collaborative team to achieve the best results.